Best Loans for Bad Credit in December 2024

 Here are a few different types of lenders that we offer where you can start your search:

-• Banks: Some banks, such as Wells Fargo Bank, offer personal loans.
+• Banks: Many traditional and online banks offer personal loans.
 However, you may be required to visit the bank’s local branch in order to go through the application process.
 While the online process can be convenient, visiting a branch can provide a personal touch when seeking a personal loan.

-• Credit unions: Getting a personal loan through a credit union often requires borrowers to be members of that institution.
+• Credit unions: Credit union personal loans often requires borrowers to be members of that institution.
 For instance, with PenFed Credit Union, you don’t have to become a member to apply, but if you decide to proceed with your offer, you’ll have to become a PenFed member to close the loan.

 • Online lenders: When applying for an online personal loan, the process is typically 100% remote.
 You’ll fill out an online application then submit documentation to verify your identity, income and address.